What Is Judo?

 Judo is a Japanese sport and Kodokan judo was first established in Japan in 1882 by Professor Jigorō Kanō.
 The term judo translates to "the gentle way": "ju" meaning "gentle" and "do" meaning "the way".
 Kodokan is translated "a school for studying the way", "the way" being the concept of life itself.

 Judo Moral Code

-Judo is best known for its spectacular throwing techniques but also involves considerable grappling on the ground, utilizing specialized hold downs (adults and children) and controlled arm locks and choking techniques (over 14yrs only).
-Judo emphasizes safety but is a full physical activity for top conditioning and is learned on special mats for comfort and safety.
+Judo is best known for its spectacular throwing techniques but it also involves considerable grappling on the ground.
+Judo emphasises safety but is a full body physical activity for top conditioning and is learned on special mats for safety.

-Judo was introduced to the Olympic Games for men in Tokyo in 1964, and became an Olympic Sport for women in 1992 in Barcelona.
+Judo was introduced to the Olympic Games for men in Tokyo in 1964 and became an Olympic Sport for women in 1992 in Barcelona.
 Over the years judo has developed and now millions of people practice judo all over the word.
-Many countries have won Olympic medals, including Great Britain.
-However, Great Britain still hasn’t won a GOLD Olympic medal for judo.
-Can an Edinburgh Judo Club member be the first?
+Many countries have won Olympic medals, including Great Britain, however Great Britain still hasn’t won a GOLD Olympic medal for judo...
+Could an Edinburgh Judo Club member be the first?
 Let’s hope so!!!